top of page

 I am thrilled that my proposal to present an academic paper on two Italian Canadian writers, Caterina Edwards and Silvia Falsaperla at the Canadian Association for Italian Studies conference in Bologna, Italy has been accepted!

-There is also the opportunity to participate in a roundtable and present my poetry about my family and place of origin from In My Father's House.
+There was also the opportunity to participate in a roundtable and present my poetry about my family and place of origin from In My Father's House.

 In addition, my California poem, Pelican's Prayer was engraved onto a picnic table in the legacy project, the Coburgh Ontario Picnic Table Anthology.

 We lost a poet in our extended community, David C. Brydges.
-I was moved to write a tribute piece, which was published on the Ontario Poetry Society website.
+I was moved to write a tribute piece, which was published on the Ontario Poetry Society website, a poem entitled When a Poet Dies.

 20250514_110516_edited.jpg